RachelWealth/DRPlanner/README.md

 # DRPlanner
 > A lightweight offline(temporarily) todo list
-> Ddisplay the daily, monthly, yearly plan in one page and use praogress bar to demonstrate your progress
+> Display the daily, monthly, yearly plan in one page
+>Use praogress bar to demonstrate your plan progress

 ## Technique stack: